 Where this becomes problematic is when people “forget” their Dark Confidant triggers when they’re on 3 life, or think the damage off Mana Confluence is a trigger, and that their opponent is actually meant to remind them about it (which it isn’t, and even if it was, they wouldn’t be).

 When I was learning I was always taught to think “Untap?
 Upkeep?
 Draw?” and give a little time for my opponent, but also for myself to check for things that need looking after.
 Look over the board from left to right every upkeep in a ritualistic way as well, so that you can search for things – maybe seeing it on the board will remind you to pay or use the ability, or whatever.
 You can do the same thing in their turn to make sure they do everything right, too.

-Always call a judge for these sorts of effect.
-When I was last on the pro tour, for some reason I decided not to bother calling judges on Herald of Torment triggers which my opponents missed, and simply reminded them to lose the life.
-I think there were 8 triggers missed over the 8 rounds of constructed magic I played, and in retrospect that seems really high.
-Ultimately if you don’t call a judge, and just remind them, you’re electing to pick up their mental work load for that task in the match because you can’t afford to not have them lose the life.
+Always call a judge for these sorts of effects.
+When I was last on the Pro Tour, for some reason I decided not to bother calling judges on Herald of Torment triggers which my opponents missed, and simply reminded them to lose the life.
+I think there were 8 triggers missed over the 8 rounds of Constructed Magic I played, and in retrospect that seems really high.
+Ultimately if you don’t call a judge, and just remind them, you’re electing to pick up their mental workload for that task in the match because you can’t afford to not have them lose the life.
 It’s very reasonable to call a judge, and in the best interests of the integrity of the game.
 I don’t really know why I wasn’t calling judges for that.